Skip to main content

 JTAG Debug for Cortex-M

-Connect the J-Link to your board using the JTAG connector.
-Check what connector to use in the table below.
+1. Connect the J-Link to your board using the JTAG connector.
+Refer to the table below for the pinout and connection details for each module:

 Apalis Evaluation BoardX33